 Thermo Fisher Scientific Antibody Scholarship Program

-The Thermo Scientific Pierce scholarship is a $10,000 award to emerging science scholars.
+The Thermo Fisher Scientific Antibody Pierce scholarship is a $10,000 award to emerging science scholars.
 Graduate students or undergraduate students must be enrolled in an accredited college to qualify for this scholarship.
 Candidates must have a declared major of biology, chemistry, biochemistry or a related life science field and have a cumulative GPA of at least a 3.0.
 Applicants must be U.S. citizens or permanent residents.